boxpositron/markdown-vault/docs/OBSIDIAN_VAULT_COMPATIBILITY.md

 **Note**: You don't have to use the same key - markdown-vault can generate a new one.

-### Step 4: Disable Obsidian Plugin
+### Step 4: Configure Port Usage

-**Important**: Stop the Obsidian plugin before starting markdown-vault (both use port 27123).
+**Important**: If using the Obsidian Local REST API plugin simultaneously, use different ports.

+**Option 1** - Use markdown-vault alone:
-1. Open Obsidian
+1. Disable the Obsidian plugin (if installed)
-2. Go to Settings → Community Plugins
-3. Toggle off "Local REST API"
-4. (Optional) You can now close Obsidian - markdown-vault doesn't need it!
+2. markdown-vault uses port 27123

+**Option 2** - Run both services:
+1. Change markdown-vault to port 27124 in `config.yaml`
+2. Keep Obsidian plugin on port 27123
+3. Point clients to the appropriate service

 ### Step 5: Start markdown-vault